Light Fixture Circuit Wiring

 Notice: Installing additional fixture wiring should be done according to local and national electrical codes with a permit and be inspected.

 - Ken, check your wiring and make sure that all of your connections are parallel.
-Also check the wring on the dimmer switch and make sure the dimmer is wired properly.
+Also check the wiring on the dimmer switch and make sure the dimmer is wired properly.

 - If the light fixtures have been wired in series then the light bulbs will not shine bright, but will be dim because each light bulb will act as a resistor and restrict the full power of the electrical circuit.